 Student pictures are taken each year during the month of September.
 This program is offered as a convenience to parents and there is no obligation to purchase the pictures.
-Spring pictures will also be offered and there is no obligation to purchase the pictures.
 If you do not want your child's picture taken please contact the elementary office.